jamiebrynes7/jamiebrynes.com/content/_index.md

 desc = [
     "Graduated with first class honors.
 My first two years provided me with strong engineering foundations, while my latter two years I delved into electronic & information engineering.", "My third year, I took part in a year long group project to design a commercially viable optical fabrication facility capable of submicron resolutions.
-I designed software to take an input of a 3D model file and generate a series of actions for an optical fabrication system.", "My final year, I undertook research into harnessing signals from modern smartphones and to provide high-accuracy physical activity markers.
-The result of this resaerch was published at the Annual International Conference of the IEEE Engineering in Medicine and Biology Society."
+I designed software to take an input of a 3D model file and generate a series of actions for an optical fabrication system.", "My final year, I undertook research into harnessing signals from modern smartphones to provide high-accuracy physical activity markers.
+The result of this research was published at the Annual International Conference of the IEEE Engineering in Medicine and Biology Society."
 ]

 [[extra.entries]]